juergenweb/JkImagePlaceholder/README.md

 `echo $modules->JkImagePlaceholder->render(true);`

-The first code outputs the image src as base64 string.
-In this case, you have to write the image tag by yourself.
+The first code outputs the img src as base64 string.
+In this case you have to write the image tag by yourself.
 The second one with boolean true as parameter renders the complete image tag.

 ### Usage with all parameters set individually (global values will be overwritten)